dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```

-As you can see, only two umbrella terms define our ontology: the "prefixes" object and the "project" object.
-In the
-following we take a deeper look into both of them since, as you can see in the example above, both objects have further
-fine-grained definition levels.

-### "Prefixes" object
+### "prefixes" object

 `"prefixes": { "prefix": "<iri>", ...}`

-The "prefixes" object contains - as you may already have guessed by the name - the `prefixes` of *external* ontologies
-that are also used in the current project.
-All prefixes are composed of a keyword, followed by its iri.
-This is used as
+The `prefixes` object contains the prefixes of external ontologies that are used in the current project.
+All prefixes
-a shortcut for later so that you don't always have to specify the full qualified iri but can use the much shorter
+are composed of the actual prefix and an IRI.
+The prefix is used as an abbreviation so one does not have to write the
-keyword instead.
-That means that e.g. instead of addressing a property called "familyname" via
+full qualified IRI each time it is used.
+So, instead of writing a property called "familyname" as
-`http://xmlns.com/foaf/0.1/familyName` you can simply use foaf:familyName.
+`http://xmlns.com/foaf/0.1/familyName` one can simply use `foaf:familyName`.

-As you can see in the example below, you can have more than one prefix too.
-In the example we have "foaf" as well as
-"dcterms" as our prefixes.

 ```json
 {